dannywallin/Masters-dissertation-/README drummer questions.md

 Masters-dissertation-

-Matt Fellows answears to dissertation questions
+# Heading1 Matt Fellows answears to dissertation questions

-**how did you feel playing to a metronome ?
+**how did you feel playing to a metronome** ?

 I felt like I could count the measures of the song more consistently and my playing felt more structured.